-In accordance with guidance from the Handbook and as defined in the California Business and Professions Code §11010(b)(13)(b), the Airport's AIA is established as "the area in which current or future airport-related noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses."
+In accordance with guidance from the Handbook and as defined in the California Business and Professions Code 11010(b)(13)(b), the Airport's AIA is "the area in which current or future airport-related noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses."
 The AIA is divided into Review Area 1 and Review Area 2.
 The composition of each area is determined as follows:

-- Review Area 1 consists of locations where noise and safety concerns may necessitate limitations on the types of land uses actions.
-Specifically, Review Area 1 encompasses locations exposed to aircraft noise levels of 60 dB CNEL or greater together with all of the safety zones depicted on the associated maps in this chapter. - Review Area 2 consists of locations beyond Review Area 1 but within the airspace and/or overflight notification areas depicted on the associated maps in this chapter.
+Review Area 1 consists of locations where noise and/or safety concerns may necessitate limitations on the types of land use actions.
+Specifically, Review Area 1 encompasses locations exposed to aircraft noise levels of 60 dB CNEL or greater together with all of the safety zones depicted on the associated maps in this chapter.

+• Review Area 2 consists of locations beyond Review Area 1 but within the airspace protection and/or overflight notification areas depicted on the associated maps in this chapter.
 Limits on the heights of structures, particularly in areas of high terrain, are the only restrictions on land uses within Review Area 2.
 The recordation of overflight notification documents is also required in locations within Review Area 2.

 The boundaries of Review Area 1 and Review Area 2 are shown on Exhibit III-5.
-The boundary of Review Area 1 of the AIA encompasses lands within the City of El Cajon, the City of Santee, the City of San Diego, and unincorporated San Diego County.
-Review Area 2 includes the same local agencies, in addition to the City of La Mesa.
+The boundary of Review Area 1 of the AIA encompasses lands within the cities of Carlsbad, Vista, and City of San Marcos, as well as unincorporated portions of San Diego County.
+Review Area 2 includes the same jurisdictions, in addition to the cities of Escondido and Oceanside.

-3.3 NOISE COMPATIBILITY POLICIES FOR GILLESPIE FIELD
+3.3 NOISE COMPATIBILITY POLICIES FOR McCLELLAN-PALOMAR AIRPORT